MarioFaretta/A.M3.I.CO/README.md

 A.M<sup>3</sup>.I.CO is composed of protocols for sample preparation and experimental assays for widefield, confocal and super-resolution microscopy, procedures for automated image collection and software tools for data analysis.
 It has been created with the contribution of:

-- ** Mario Faretta : Conception and development of the pipelines and coding of the software packages (acquisition and analysis)
+- ** Mario Faretta ** : Conception and development of the pipelines and coding of the software packages (acquisition and analysis)
-- ** Laura Furia: Design and validation of experimental assays
+- ** Laura Furia  **: Design and validation of experimental assays
-- ** Simone Pelicci: Software validation.
+- ** Simone Pelicci **: Software validation.
 Creation of data analysis tools.